Checklist for studying in the Netherlands

 If you come from outside the EU or EEA, then some insurance companies offer tailored packages for international students.
-Find out more about Dutch health insurance for international students.

 Set up a Dutch bank account

 It’s definitely a good idea to set up a Dutch bank account for yourself.
 To open the account, you will need a BSN number, a valid form of ID, proof of address, and - if you’re coming from outside of the EU - a residence permit.
-Find more information about setting up a bank account.

 Get a Dutch phone number

 If you’re planning on spending quite a long time in the Netherlands, then it might be worth sorting out a Dutch sim card and having a Dutch number.
-While a lot of EU students will likely have roaming access for the Netherlands, it could be easier in the long term - for example, if you start looking for jobs after you graduate - to have a Dutch number.
+While a lot of EU students will likely have roaming access in the Netherlands, it could be easier in the long term - for example, if you start looking for jobs after you graduate - to have a Dutch number.